spatiotemporal-data/spatiotemporal-data.github.io/climate/water-vapor.md

 2. **Yearly Time-Series**: Zooming out, the yearly time-series present aggregated statistics of the monthly data.
 This zoomed-out perspective offers a bird’s-eye view of water vapor trends over the course of a year.

 3. **Long-Term Insights**: The real gem lies in the long-term data.
 Derived from monthly time-series, it offers aggregated statistics that encapsulate the entire spectrum of observations from 2000 to 2022.
-It’s like looking at the evolution of Earth’s breath over two decades.
+It is like looking at the evolution of Earth’s breath over two decades.

 ### Behind the Scenes